Administration of federal assistance in the United States: Catalog of Federal Domestic Assistance (CFDA)

 In addition to these tasks, the Federal Program Information Act requires the GSA to provide federal assistance information to the general public through the Catalog of Federal Domestic Assistance (CFDA), a free register, which incorporates both federal agency and federal program information.
-This register acts both as a directory and as a dictionary, facilitating both recipients and the general public in finding information of a specific program.
+This register acts as both a directory and a dictionary, facilitating both recipients and the general public in finding information of a specific program.

 Currently, programs in the Catalog are being classified by the GSA into 15 types of assistance, which are then sub-classified into seven financial types of assistance and eight non-financial types of assistance: